-Official information and details of Introduction to Computer Programming (fall 2017) can be found in the course’s syllabus (PDF).
+Official information and details of Introduction to Computer Programming (Summer 2019) can be found in the course’s syllabus (PDF).

 Textbook and Lecture Notes